DorukCem/PrimerCode/questions/Instructions/question.md

 Scientists are tracking a newly discovered particle.
-This particle displays extraordinary behavior such as suddenly duplicating itself or vanishing from existence.
+This particle displays **extraordinary behavior** such as suddenly duplicating itself or vanishing from existence.

-Due to its unpredictable nature, once an experiment starts, it becomes impossible to directly count the number of particles in the system.
+Due to its unpredictable nature, once an experiment starts, it becomes **impossible to directly count** the number of particles in the system.
-Thankfully, the particle can only perform a few well-understood and observable actions.
+Thankfully, the particle can only perform a few **well-understood and observable actions**.
-The scientist hope that they can conclude the number of particles in the system by using this knowledge.
+The scientist hope that they can conclude the **number of particles** in the system by using this knowledge.

 ## Task
 Find the number of particles in the system at the end of the process.